 Today, open-source components comprise approximately 80% of software applications.
 Though confidence in and adoption of third-party components are increasing, developers must be diligent about scanning for known vulnerabilities and searching those lists for advice on remediation and access to security patches.
 Both active and passive scans should be employed for SAAS or software as service applications and third-party web applications.
 Security solutions should be an integral part of your CI/CD pipeline so that they are executed with every build.

 Remediate Vulnerable Components

 Remediation of vulnerable components depends largely on visibility into where they are used.
 That isn’t a strong suit for most organizations.
 There are trillions of open source components available, and many applications use hundreds of unique ones.
 Developers tend to download their favorites and use them repeatedly over time.

 Unfortunately, that habit introduces even more risk.
 Over time, more vulnerabilities are discovered.
 If your organization doesn’t adequately track this type of code and the developer uses outdated components, it can introduce new risks.
 Even if your organization isn’t aware of these vulnerabilities, you can bet the hackers are and are actively searching for how they can exploit them.
 Resolve code exposure through application security testing tools like static application security testing, interactive application security testing, and open source analysis throughout your SDLC.SOOS provides the most reliable and cost-effective solution.
 It is a comprehensive software composition analysis solution designed for the entire DevSecOps team.
 With SOOS, you don’t have to worry about tiered pricing or limited functionality.
-For only a $99 flat fee, you can scan your open-source software for vulnerabilities, exclude license types, and complete compliance worksheets accurately and reliably.
+You can scan your open-source software for vulnerabilities, exclude license types, and complete compliance worksheets accurately and reliably.